MTG/freesound/_docs/api/source/resources.rst

 just like any other sound uploaded using the Freessound website rather than the API.
 The author of the uploaded sound will be the user authenticated via Oauth2, therefore this method requires :ref:`oauth-authentication`.

-A list of uploaded and described sounds pending processing and moderation can be obtained using the :ref:`sound-pending-moderation` resource.
+A list of uploaded and described sounds pending processing and moderation can be obtained using the :ref:`sound-pending-uploads` resource.

 Request
 -------